balos1/sundials/src/cvodes/README.md

 ## References

-* A. C. Hindmarsh and R. Serban, "User Documentation for CVODES v5.3.0," LLNL technical report UCRL-SM-208111, May 2020.
+* A. C. Hindmarsh and R. Serban, "User Documentation for CVODES v5.4.0," LLNL technical report UCRL-SM-208111, Aug 2020.

-* A. C. Hindmarsh and R. Serban, "Example Programs for CVODES v5.3.0," LLNL technical report UCRL-SM-208115, May 2020.
+* A. C. Hindmarsh and R. Serban, "Example Programs for CVODES v5.4.0," LLNL technical report UCRL-SM-208115, Aug 2020.

 * R. Serban and A. C. Hindmarsh, "CVODES: the Sensitivity-Enabled ODE solver in SUNDIALS," Proceedings of IDETC/CIE 2005, Sept.
 2005,